redis/redis-om-python/docs/index.md

 # Redis OM for Python

 Welcome!
-This is the index of documentation for redis-om-python.
+This is the documentation for redis-om-python.

 **NOTE**: The documentation is a bit sparse at the moment but will continue to grow!